 “Greetings, people of the kingdom!”
 Alester started, his voice loud and clear as it washed over the crowd before him.
 “On behalf of the king, I welcome you to the village of Nam!
 As I am sure you all have heard, the king has organized an event to explore the recently discovered dungeon that lies in the mountain just north of here.”

 He paused for a second to let the crowd focus on him before he resumed his monologue.
 “Allow me to explain the entirety of this event, as some things have changed slightly.
 First, the purpose of the event is to decide on a new lord to rule this area.
 Every noble has the right to call upon a team of adventurers that is a maximum level of mid B rank.
 The team that wins the event will give their sponsoring noble the right to lord over the area.”

 “The terms of the dungeon dive have changed, however.
 The dungeon has been discovered to be more extensive and complex than originally expected, thus the rules have also changed.
-The adventurers will have a time limit of twenty days to dive into the dungeon.
-Whoever manages to reach deepest into the dungeon before the time is up, will be the winner of the competition.
+The adventurers will have a time limit of twenty days to dive into the dungeon with their sponsor.
+Whoever manages to reach deepest into the dungeon before the time is up, while protecting their sponsor, will be the winner of the competition.
 Each adventurer will receive a magically embedded token, which will record the intensity of raw mana, thereby recording the proximity to the dungeon core.
 These tokens are difficult to manufacture, so do not lose them.
 You will not be given a replacement.”

 A murmur went up from the crowd at the announcement, but Alester ignored it as he proceeded.
 “As for the adventurers, there will be awards for them as well.
 The winners of the contest will be granted two-hundred gold coins and one piece of equipment of their choosing from enchanted steel will be given to each team member.
 The weapon will be crafted by a master smith, so the quality is assured to be excellent-”